-The final part design, modified for manufacturing is generally prototyped at this point in an effort to evaluate both the manufacturability and performance capabilities of the part.
+The final part design, modified for manufacturing is generally prototyped at this point to evaluate both the manufacturability and performance capabilities of the part.

 Prototyping is required because all process (e.g., molding simulations) and performance design work (e.g., structural analysis) done up to this point in time have been “theoretical” and must be verified.

-This is particularly important for molded plastic parts because there are a number of manufacturing related problems that are difficult to predict in advance (weld line appearance and strength, warpage, sink marks, etc.).
+This is particularly important for molded plastic parts because many manufacturing-related problems are difficult to predict in advance (weld line appearance and strength, warpage, sink marks, etc.).